 Placement of mulch matters, too!
 Never apply mulch on top of or directly next to the slab or piers of your home.
 Instead, leaving an 8-12 inch barrier out from your siding before you start using mulch.
-(If you’re planting the proper distance from your structure, you shouldn’t need mulch closer than that!)
+If you’re planting the proper distance from your structure, you shouldn’t need mulch closer than that!

-Do: Mind the Moisture
+Mind the Moisture in Your Yard

-While subterranean termites enter your home from the soil, formosan subterranean termites prefer to sneak in using damp wood.
+While subterranean termites enter your home from the soil, Formosan subterranean termites prefer to sneak in using damp wood.
 This is why it’s incredibly important to keep an eye on ways that your backyard might be harboring excess moisture, making your home more vulnerable to termite infestations.